ACM40960/Hyperspectral-Image-Classification/README.md

 ## ⚙️ Methodology

+## Methodology

 Our methodology follows a structured pipeline, starting from raw hyperspectral data acquisition to generating accurate land-cover classification maps.
 The process involves **preprocessing, feature extraction, classification, and post-processing with evaluation metrics**.

+This study implements a deep learning–based pipeline for hyperspectral image (HSI) classification using the **Indian Pines dataset** (145 × 145 pixels, 200 spectral bands).
+The methodology is divided into **two major stages**:

+1. **Preprocessing** – to improve data quality and reduce redundancy.
+2. **CNN Model Training & Classification** – to learn spectral–spatial representations and classify pixels.

 ---